Dominants And Altered Dominants

 ALL ABOUT DOMINANTS AND ALTERED DOMINANTS

-We hope you've been enjoying the new debut package by the mysterious guitar guru known as The Oracle (check it out here)!
+We hope you've been enjoying the new debut package by the mysterious guitar guru known as The Oracle.

 You might have noticed that a couple of the tracks are specifically about dominant and altered dominant chords.
 There wasn't space for a lot of detail in the PDF included with the package, so we thought we'd tell you a bit more in this free bonus lesson.
 We're going to show you the (musical) meaning of dominant and how an altered dominant is created.